 To further ensure this project’s success, we conduct specialty pediatric clinics in conjunction with local Health Posts three times a year.

-To make this project a success, we plan to conduct Pediatric specialty clinics organized by the Health Post three times a year.
-We will coordinate through the partnership of FNE, RGHA and the Health Post any relevant followup care, referrals and diagnostic studies and will actively participate in answering ongoing clinical questions in between visits.
-We will also teach the local medical staff and seek partnerships with the local medical school and pediatric community to share experience and knowledge.
-We believe that our efforts will build on and go beyond public health approaches of vaccination and health maintenance and address directly the complex medical needs of our patients.
+Through this partnership between FNE, RGHA and the Health Post, we coordinate any relevant followup care, referrals and diagnostic studies and respond to ongoing clinical questions in between visits.
+We believe that our efforts will continue to build and go beyond ubiquitous public health approaches of vaccination and health maintenance to more directly address the complex medical needs of our patients.